Margot Garabedian

-Margot Morakot Garabedian (born 27 January 1996) is a Cambodian triathlete.
+Margot Morakot Garabedian (born 27 January 1996) is a French-born Cambodian triathlete.
 She represented Cambodia in the triathlon at the 2023 SEA Games held in Cambodia.

 Personal life

 She was born in Grenoble, France on 27 January 1996.

 Career

 Margot Morokot Garabedian is a Cambodian athlete, got the first gold medal of Cambodia Triathlon Federation history 2023 SEA Games.
 She previously represented France until December 2022.